 Let your kids pick a few or the whole box of markers, colored pencils, or crayons to color their picture.
 They can even play the game of making no color touch.
 That seemed to be more fun for the older kids.

-For the next index card craft, you’re going to need an index card stick glue and tissue paper cut into squares.
+For the next index card craft, you’re going to need an index card stick glue, and tissue paper cut into squares.
 No index cards?
 Grab a thin box like a cereal or cracker box.
 Any box that is thin will work for this project.

 Start out by covering the index card with glue.

 Now cover your index card with the colorful tissue paper pieces.
 You can layer them as much as you want or as little.
 Don’t forget to add more glue if it dries too quickly or the collage isn’t touching the base index card.
+If you cut too many tissue paper pieces of one color this is the perfect way to get kids to share the color they have to get another color to make a fun new art project.

 Now your option will be to cut down the index card to make it more uniform or to just let it go wild.
 I honestly, regretted cutting mine afterward.
 I like the wild look… it matches my chaos.